Fz3r0/Fz3r0/Networking/Knowledge/Boot-From-Init-BIN_&_Restore_Devices.md

     - If this variable is not set, the switch attempts to load and execute the first executable file it can find.

-    - On Catalyst 2960 Series switches, **the image file is normally contained in a directory that has the same name as the image** file _(excluding the .bin file extension)_.
+    - On Catalyst 2960 Series switches, **the image file is normally contained in a directory that has the same name as the image, but sometimes are directly in `/` **

 - The IOS operating system then initializes the interfaces using the Cisco IOS commands found in the startup-config file.